andrew2020wit/bilingua-dealer/README.md

 If you want to create monolingual book - don't use "split text".
 Just push "remove empty lines", check "without translation", and push "create bilingua"

+If you create a very big book, then maybe you should use separate window for this application and for google-translation (or other), if you have performance troubles.
+It's only about creating.
+You will not have trouble with big books at reading.

 ### About some custom styles